 Where is "At Eternity's Gate" currently housed?

-What influence did "At Eternity's Gate" have on later artists?
+What impact has "At Eternity's Gate" had on modern art?